History of Pakistan: British conquest and organisation

 None of the territory of modern Pakistan was ruled by the British, or other European powers, until 1839, when Karachi, then a small fishing village with a mud fort guarding the harbour, was taken, and held as an enclave with a port and military base for the First Afghan War that soon followed.
 The rest of Sindh was taken in 1843, and in the following decades, first the East India Company, and then after the post-Sepoy Mutiny (1857–1858) direct rule of Queen Victoria of the British Empire, took over most of the country partly through wars, and also treaties.
 The main wars were that against the Baloch Talpur dynasty, ended by the Battle of Miani (1843) in Sindh, the Anglo-Sikh Wars (1845–1849) and the Anglo-Afghan Wars (1839–1919).
 By 1893, all modern Pakistan was part of the British Indian Empire, and remained so until independence in 1947.

 Under the British, modern Pakistan was mostly divided into the Sind Division, Punjab Province, and the Baluchistan Agency.
 There were various princely states, of which the largest was Bahawalpur.
 Sindh was part of the Bombay Presidency, and there were many complaints over the years that it was neglected by its distant rulers in modern Mumbai, although there was usually a Commissioner based in Karachi.

 The Punjab (which included the modern Indian state) was instead technically ruled from even more distant Calcutta, as part of the Bengal Presidency, but in practice most matters were devolved to local British officials, who were often among the most energetic and effective in India.
 At first there was a "Board of Administration" led by Sir Henry Lawrence, who had previously worked as British Resident at the Lahore Durbar and also consisted of his younger brother John Lawrence and Charles Grenville Mansel.
 Below the Board worked a group of acclaimed officers collectively known as Henry Lawrence's "Young Men".
 After the Mutiny, Sir John Lawrence became the first Governor of Punjab.
 The Punjab Canal Colonies were an ambitious and largely successful project, begun in the 1880s, to create new farmland through irrigation, to relieve population pressure elsewhere (most of the areas involved are now in Pakistan).

 The Baluchistan Agency largely consisted of princely states and tribal territories, and was governed with a light touch, although near the Afghan border Quetta was built up as a military base, in case of invasion by either the Afghans or the Russians.
 The 1935 Quetta earthquake was a major disaster.
 From 1876 the sensitive far north was made a "Chief Commissioner's Province".
 The border with Afghanistan, which remains the modern border of Pakistan, was finally fixed on the Durand Line in 1893.

 Railway construction began in the 1850s, and most of the network (some now discontinued) was completed by 1900.
 Karachi expanded enormously under British rule, followed to a lesser extent by Lahore and the other larger cities.

-Different regions of Pakistan were conquered by East India Company as below:
+Different regions of modern Pakistan were conquered by East India Company as below: